ga-curriculum/seb-pre-work-introduction-to-html/README.md

 Let’s get started by adding our first bit of content to the page: a heading.
 This will describe what users are seeing on the page.
 1. Type the following code exactly as it appears: `<h1>Kasserole</h1>`.

-To confirm you’ve successfully completed the myGA code challenge, click the button to run your code.
+To confirm you’ve successfully completed the code challenge, click the View Test Results button.
 This will trigger some automated tests, which will either confirm that your submission is correct, or point you to some problems that still need to be fixed.
+As you make changes, you'll see the results "reload" in real-time, so don't be alarmed to see the preview page "refresh" every now and then.

 Good luck!